warrenc5/py-responder/README.md

 # py-responder
-simple kafka relays to web service
+simple avro kafka relays to wiremock or web service